zimbatm/base16-builder/README.md

-# This Repository is Deprecated
+# Base16 Update
-Base16 is changing the way it is built and maintained.
+This repository is deprecated as Base16 is changing the way it is built and maintained.

 - No longer tied to Ruby and has no official builder only implementations of builders that follow the (currently draft) spec found at at http://chriskempson.com/projects/base16.
 - Separated scheme files that now live in their creators repository.